Blog header image: Adopt a Competency Framework to Build Your Martech Team article.

 Here’s some recommended reading to get started:

-A lot of the marketing industry has adopted Agile by name because it gives the perception of technical savviness.
+A lot of the marketing industry has adopted Agile by name because it gives the impression of tech savviness.
 Most teams don’t actually practice Agile marketing.
 They just change directions a lot.
-But some marketing teams have committed to the methodology and been able to sustain for the long-term.
+But some marketing teams have committed to the methodology and sustained it for the long-term.

 Here are some good resources to read about Agile in marketing:

-• Scott Brinker has Agile marketing posts with some informative reads and recommendations.
-His vision for Agile marketing is a combination of the Scrum + Kanban processes.
+• Scott Brinker has Agile marketing posts with informative reading and recommendations.
+His vision for Agile marketing is a combination of the Scrum and Kanban processes.

 • Richard Sheridan with Menlo Innovations has a great book, Joy, Inc., about the Menlo culture that highlights Agile approaches in action.